 It's very easy, like most recipes in this blog.

-The final batter is smooth, thick but not still, and even orange in color.
+- The final batter is smooth, thick but not stiff, and an even orange color.

 Baking